MyPureCloud/user-provisioning-scripts-js/docs/introduction.md

 5. To run the test cases, you can run: `npm run test`
 6. To run the actual code, you can change to the `src` directory and run: `node user-provisioning.js ../data/userdata.csv`

    **Note**: This code will create the users against your organization, assign them to a group and a role so please be aware of this and be careful.
 This code is a tutorial for how to provision users.
-It has mininmal error handling and no rollback logic if something goes wrong.
+It has minimal error handling and no rollback logic if something goes wrong.

 7. As an alternative to the `user-provisioning.js` script, there is a `user-provisioning-service.js` script that will allow you to run the "create user" code found in the script as a REST-based service.
 To run the code as a REST service, you can change to the `src` directory and run `node user-provisioning-service.js.` Once the service is started you can create a user by using a `POST http://localhost:3000/user`.
 The body for the service call is shown below: